 Destiny 2 material economy updates

-Bungie has also announced its intention to do away with planetary materials such as Dusklight Shards and Baryon Boughs.
-While players will no longer be able to acquire these currencies as of season 19, they will still be able to trade any spare materials they have remaining to Rahool through the end of the season.
+Bungie previously announced its intention to do away with planetary materials such as Dusklight Shards and Baryon Boughs.
+Players can no longer be able to acquire these currencies as of season 19.

 To compensate for the lack of destination materials now needed for certain materials exchanges, Bungie will increase the amount of Glimmer earned from public events to the following: